Meet Town Manager Summer Woodard

 • Based on current estimates water and sewer revenue combined are projected at $3,970,170.00.
 A modest appropriation from water and sewer retained earnings of $438,289.00 is recommended.
 Martin and McGill completed a detailed water and sewer study in January 2015.
 In order to maintain the existing infrastructure, to upgrad e/expand the water plant and to continue funding the Town's Comprehensive Improvements Plan, a modest water and sewer rate increase is recommended.
 A four (4) percent rate increase is recommended for water and sewer.
 The proposed rate increases only affect base and volume charges but not tap, connection, or other miscellaneous charges.

-This budget for Local Fiscal Year 2017-2018 is balanced as required by law and continues to provide existing services while meeting the governing board's priorities and polices.
+This budget for Local Fiscal Year 2018-2019 is balanced as required by law and continues to provide existing services while meeting the governing board's priorities and polices.
 This budget includes an appropriation in general fund of $450,000.00 for Powell Bill.
-This budget also recommends a one (1) time modest appropriation from general fund balance of $119,000.00 to address the Town's capital outlay equipment, capital outlay improvements and infrastructure needs.
-This budget addresses long term infrastructure planning for the Town of Franklin while maintaining a healthy fund balance and providing quality services in a cost effective manner.
+This budget recommends a one (1) time appropriation from general fund balance of $239,211.00 to address the Town's capital outlay equipment, capital outlay improvements and infrastructure needs.
+This budget addresses the Town's immediate needs while maintaining a stable fund balance and providing quality services in a cost effective manner.